MahsaFarnia23/Hospital-Management/README.md

 ## ▶️ How to Run
 1) Load CSV files into SQLite and create the database schema.
 2) Run `views` to generate working views.
-3) Run analysis queries from the `queries/` folder.
+3) Run analysis queries from the `queries` folder.

 ---